dkian214/Copilot-Dev-Practices-GHU23/README.md

 ## :construction: Setup
 Please head to the SETUP.md to initialise your workshop environment.

+## :mega: Post-requisites
+This Repository would be deleted on 18th Nov 2023.
+Please create a backup of this Repository.

 ## :books: Resources
 - [GitHub Copilot - Your AI pair programmer](https://github.com/features/copilot)
 - [GitHub Copilot X - Your AI pair programmer is leveling up](https://github.com/features/preview/copilot-x)